cloudfoundry/go-cfclient/README.md

 All clients and their functions that interact with the CF API live in the `client` package.
 The client package is responsible for making HTTP requests using the resources defined in the `resource` package.
 All generic serializable resource definitions live in the `resource` package and could be reused with other client's outside this library.

+__NOTE__ - Using the context package you can easily pass cancellation signals and deadlines to various client calls for handling a request.
+In case there is no context available, then `context.Background()` can be used as a starting point.

 ### Pagination
 All requests for resource collections (apps, orgs, spaces etc) support pagination.
 Pagination options are described